 Protein is another important nutrient for managing abdominal fat.
 It helps build and maintain muscle mass, which boosts your metabolism.
 Protein also helps you feel satisfied after meals, which can prevent overeating.
 Good protein sources include lean meats, fish, eggs, dairy, and plant-based options like beans and lentils.

-Healthy fats, like those found in avocados, nuts, and olive oil, can actually help you lose abdominal fat.
+Healthy fats, like those found in avocados, nuts, and olive oil, can help you lose abdominal fat.
 These fats are satisfying and can help reduce inflammation in your body.
 Just remember to eat them in moderation, as they are high in calories.

 Drinking enough water is also important.
 Sometimes, thirst can be mistaken for hunger, leading to unnecessary snacking.
 Staying hydrated can help prevent this.